OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-142.md

 ## Psalm 142:3

 > When my spirit was overwhelmed within me,
-> You were aware of my path.
+> You were aware of my going.
 > On the path where I walk
 > They have set a snare for me.